offer to range

 Do not blow make up air directly at the hood or stove

 top.
-Let the range hood do its job of exhausting.
+Let the range hood do its job of capturing fumes and let the range hood fan do the exhausting.

-Air speeds around the range hood should not
+Air speeds external to the range hood should not

 exceed 100 fpm.

 Preference is given to 100% dedicated make up

 systems.
 Alternatively make up air could be delivered from